rancher/rke1-docs/docs/config-options/services/pod-security-admission/pod-security-admission.md

 ## Method 3:  Using `extra_args` to pass customized admission configuration file

-If you want to use an external admission configuration file in the control plane node, you can use the `services.kube-api.extra_args` option to set the path to the file in the `kube-apiserver`.
+If you want to use an external admission configuration file in the control plane node, you can use the `services.kube-api.extra_args` option to set the path to the file and the `services.kube-api.extra_binds` option to mount the file in the `kube-apiserver`.

 :::note